ic1618/Microsoft-Project15-ELP/docs/designhistory.md

 # Design History

-From concept, implementation, to build...
+From concept, implementation and build...

 ## Overview